aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 # AWS Secrets Manager Plugin

-The AWS Advanced JDBC Driver supports usage of database credentials stored as secrets in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) through the AWS Secrets Manager Connection Plugin.
+The AWS Advanced JDBC Wrapper supports usage of database credentials stored as secrets in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) through the AWS Secrets Manager Connection Plugin.
 When you create a new connection with this plugin enabled, the plugin will retrieve the secret and the connection will be created with the credentials inside that secret.

 ## Enabling the AWS Secrets Manager Connection Plugin
 > :warning: **Note:** To use this plugin, you must include the runtime dependencies [Jackson Databind](https://central.sonatype.com/artifact/com.fasterxml.jackson.core/jackson-databind) and [AWS Secrets Manager](https://central.sonatype.com/artifact/software.amazon.awssdk/secretsmanager) in your project.
 These parameters are required for the AWS Advanced JDBC Wrapper to pass database credentials to the underlying driver.